TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 ## 1. Overview

-This project main goal is to demonstrate advanced SQL capabilities in solving complex business problems for AdventureWorld dataset.
+This project main goal is to demonstrate advanced SQL capabilities in solving complex business problems for **AdventureWorld dataset**.

 ### Table of Contents